 For SEK 350 extra, you can also equip your lenses with our blue light filter.
 It does what it says on the tin: block blue light that comes from the sun and digital screens.
 It can help your eyes feel more comfortable if you work behind a computer all day.

 In Europe, sun glare protection is categorised from 0-4, with 0 being the lightest and 4 the darkest.
 All our standard sunglass lenses are category 3, which provides enough protection for everyday use.
-We don’t use category 4 lenses, as these would block too much light for simple tasks like driving.

 Visit a store to try our entire collection, get style advice from our team, or have your eyes tested for free.
 Find out more about opening times and available services near you on our individual store pages.